fkarg/fkarg.github.io/drafts/nixos-starting.md

 [https://nixos.org/nixos/packages.html](https://nixos.org/nixos/packages.html),
 the actual searchable package repository.
 This considerably improved my searching speed for packages.
-I was positively surprised that a couple of packages I was using but which were not packaged yet for ubuntu (`ripgrep` or `broot`) were just immediately available as a package.
+I was positively surprised that a couple of packages I was using but which were not packaged yet for Ubuntu (`ripgrep` or `broot`) were just immediately available as a package.
 And not just those, also some plugins or other packages which supposedly required a different package manager first (`cargo` or `pip`) were directly available through nix.
 That was comfortable.

-## Configs
+## Local Configs
 Contrary to my initial image of NixOS, not _everything_ is determined by the `configuration.nix`.
 Even though you _can_ deploy your local configuration files / dotfiles through NixOS, it might be a bit overkill, especially when